- Written by Kevin Edwards on

 Because we adopted an entirely deterministic method, scale wasn’t on our side to start with.
 But now that more than 450 advertisers are actively contributing to cross-device matching on Awin we have added scale to what was always a solution developed for the accuracy our channel demands.
 Sure, we could have tracked more sales more quickly by using a less accurate probabilistic method.
 But by using deterministic methodology to place accuracy at the core of our solution, we knew our cross-device tracking would start small and grow without sacrificing that all important precision.

-However, scale isn’t only judged in dollars.
+However, scale isn’t only judged in pounds and pence.
 Since last March, our cross-device tracking has been active in 144 countries.
-Given there are 206 countries and sovereign states in the world, that isn’t bad going for an entirely deterministic system.
+Given there are 206 countries and sovereign states in the world that isn’t bad going for an entirely deterministic system.
 Interestingly, China, which is frequently the third highest transaction generating country for the network, under-indexes for cross-device sales compared with single-device transactions on Awin, most likely due to the greater difficulty of matching mobile devices in this market.
 Here are the top 10 countries for cross-device sales on Awin:

 Being an affiliate network gives Awin a distinct advantage here.
 Because once we have made a cross-device match that user profile can be associated to a transaction involving any of our advertisers and affiliates.
 Indeed, 11% of our total cross-device transactions have been made on advertiser/affiliate combinations other than those used to build the original cross-device match, which highlights that deterministic does not necessarily indicate that the dreaded walled garden will be built up.
 The more advertisers and affiliates that implement cross-device tracking, the more effective it will be, and the more the entire industry will benefit.